PiCake24/AutomatedSkinSizeConverter/README.md

 `ahri.txt`

-Then the first line should contain the champion, followed by a colon, followed by the default size.\\
+Then the first line should contain the champion, followed by a colon, followed by the default size.

-Int he lines below that you should put: The skin number, then a colon, the the size for that skin.
+In the lines below that you should put: The skin number, then a colon, the the size for that skin.
 The skin numbers should be sorted.
 An Example:

 ```
 Ahri: 4